bkovarsky/bkovarsky-steingold/README.md

 # bkovarsky-steingold
-This is my new repository that I made using hte Hello Word walkthrough
+This is my new repository that I made using the Hello Word walkthrough